kyma-project/website/content/blog-posts/2020-01-09-release-notes-1.9/index.md

 ### Backup & Rafter

-Due to some issues with Velero, right after recovering Kyma from backup you need to follow some additional manual steps related to [Rafter](https://github.com/kyma-project/kyma/blob/release-1.9/docs/rafter/01-01-rafter.md):
+Due to some issues with Velero, right after restoring Kyma you need to follow some additional manual steps related to [Rafter](https://github.com/kyma-project/kyma/blob/release-1.9/docs/rafter/01-01-rafter.md):

 1. Remove the cluster-wide default bucket: